chrisstaudinger/HomeGrownLocal-2-sided-marketplace-Rails-App/README.md

-6. Identify the database to be used in your App and provide a justification for your choice.
+**6. Identify the database to be used in your App and provide a justification for your choice.**

 We used PostgreSQL for our application, for a few different reasons: